 Welfare Regime

-Poland has a public, contribution-based welfare regime, and the PiS government continues to expand it.
-New additional payments increased individual household incomes and helped to reduce absolute poverty.
-Social inequality has been shrinking as well.
-These policies also eased the situation of many Poles during the pandemic.
-However, the increase in state benefits for certain groups of the population has not always been accompanied by structural reforms or investments in better infrastructure for nurseries, schools or institutions for the elderly.
+Poland has a public, contribution-based welfare regime that the previous PiS government expanded.
+Additional payments increased household incomes and helped reduce absolute poverty.
+Social inequality has also been decreasing.
+However, the increase in state benefits for certain groups of the population was not accompanied by structural reforms or investments in better infrastructure for nurseries, schools or institutions for the elderly.
+In particular, the provision of long-term and residential care for the elderly is among the lowest in the European Union.

 Social safety nets

-Discrimination against women in the labor market is still an issue, despite equal access to education.
-The ratio of female-to-male enrollment is 1 for primary and secondary education, but women constitute the majority of university students, with an enrollment ratio of 1.3, according to World Development Indicators 2022.
-However, this does not secure equal levels of employment for men and women.
-In 2021, the female labor force was 45.0%, having not changed much over the years.
-The female employment rate increased to 65.4% but remains low compared to other EU member states, and the gender employment gap is 15.1, mainly due to a lack of nurseries.
+Discrimination against women in the labor market is an ongoing issue, despite some improvements and equal access to education.
+The female-to-male enrollment ratio is 1 for primary and secondary education, but women constitute the majority of university students, with an enrollment ratio of 1.4, according to World Development Indicators 2024.
+However, this does not ensure equal employment levels for men and women.
+In 2023, women accounted for 45.6% of the labor force, a figure that has risen only marginally over the years.
+The labor force participation rate among women (51.6%) remains low compared with men (66.9%), and the gender employment gap compared with other EU member states has not decreased.

-Nevertheless, the European Institute for Gender Equality, which publishes the gender equality index and country assessments annually, indicates some improvements for women in Poland (including the maternal mortality rate and representation in parliament), with Poland’s score increasing to 56.6 out of 100 points, ranking it 23rd in the EU.
-Despite the slight increase in female members of parliament (29%, an increase of two percentage points from the 2015 election result), women remain under-represented in politics.
-Although legislative gender quotas are used for Sejm elections, some political parties do not promote gender equality in politics and do not actively support women’s enhanced political representation and participation.
+Nevertheless, the European Institute for Gender Equality, which publishes the Gender Equality Index and annual country assessments, indicates improvements for women in Poland, including the maternal mortality rate and representation in parliament.
+Poland’s score rose to 63.4 out of 100 points, ranking it 18th in the European Union (compared with 23rd in 2022).
+Despite an increase in women members of parliament – 29%, up two percentage points from the 2019 election result – women remain under-represented in politics.
+Although legislative gender quotas are used for Sejm elections (35% of candidates on party lists should be women), some political parties do not promote gender equality in politics and do not actively support women’s enhanced political representation and participation.

-Poland bestows legal residence on Ukrainian refugees who entered the country after February 24, 2022, the right to work and access to health care, in addition to financial support for a certain period of time.
-These benefits did not extend to citizens of third countries, and there were reports from NGOs that African or Arab students coming from Ukraine were not treated in a similarly friendly way.
+Poland grants Ukrainian refugees who entered the country after February 24, 2022 legal residence, the right to work, access to health care and financial support for a certain period.
+These benefits do not extend to citizens of third countries, and NGOs reported that African or Arab students arriving from Ukraine were not treated in a similarly welcoming way.

 Equal opportunity